codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the piece of bread say to the knife?
-Butter me up.
+Yesterday a clown held a door open for me.
+I thought it was a nice jester.

 ## Daily Trivia

-How many cores does the Intel i7-6950X have?
+What is known as &quot;the brain&quot; of the Computer?
- 1. 10
+ 1. Graphics Processing Unit
- 2. 8
+ 2. Motherboard
- 3. 4
+ 3. Keyboard
- 4. 12
+ 4. Central Processing Unit

 <details>
   <summary>Answer</summary>
-  10
+  Central Processing Unit
 </details>